cymtrick/lol/_posts/2017-08-27-Access-Error-In-Developer-Portal-[Facebook-Acqusition].md

 ---
-title : Access Error in developer portal,One of facebook acquisitions.
+title : Access Error in developer portal in one of the facebook acquisitions.
 description: developer Auth token not expired after removing developer from shared apps url : https://prashanthvarmadomma.github.io/Access-Error-In-Developer-Portal-Facebook-Acqusition.html
 ---
-> Developer Auth token not expired after removing developer from shared apps,One of facebook acquisitions.
+> Developer Auth token not expired after removing developer from shared apps.

 Usually Developer portals have invitation option for admin roles or developer roles.
 One of the facebook acqusitions is having a weird functionality of adding users directly without permission, but this is not main issue.
 When invited developer is provided with a auth bearer to make api calls